payloadcms/next-payload/README.md

 # Next + Payload Serverless

-> Warning - this package is in active development and is likely to change until it hits version 1.0.0.
-You should expect breaking changes and bugs if you attempt to use it right now.

 This package contains a set of utilities to allow Payload to be deployed seamlessly, serverless, within an existing NextJS project.
 It adds the Payload admin UI into the NextJS `/app` folder and adds all Payload endpoints into the `pages/api` folder.

 To do so, this package exposes a few different helpers.
 To get started, follow the steps below: